Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/home.md

 In the previous two modules, we have harnessed the power of randomness to answer to practical questions.
 Munroe's approach exemplifies a **randomized algorithm**, or a method that uses randomness to solve a problem.

-In fact, Munroe's randomized algorithm for Lost Immortals is inspired by nature; he calls his approach "be an ant" because it mimics how ants explore their environment for resources.
-However, in this module, we will see that this algorithm is also similar to the method of exploration taken by a much smaller organism: our old friend *E. coli*.
+In fact, Munroe's randomized algorithm is inspired by nature; he calls his approach "be an ant" because it mimics how ants explore their environment for resources.
+However, in this module, we will see that the lost immortals' algorithm is also similar to the method of exploration taken by a much smaller organism: our old friend *E. coli*.

-Like other prokaryotes, *E. coli* is tiny, with a rod-shaped body that is 2µm long and 0.25 to 1µm wide.[^Pierucci1978] In exploring a vast world with sparse resources, *E. coli* finds itself in a situation comparable to that of Munroe's immortals.
+Like other prokaryotes, *E. coli* is tiny, with a rod-shaped body that is 2µm long and 0.25 to 1µm wide.[^Pierucci1978] In exploring a vast world with sparse resources, *E. coli* finds itself in a situation comparable to that of the lost immortals.

 The video below shows a collection of *E. coli* surrounding a sugar crystal.
 Think of this video the next time you leave a slice of cake out overnight on the kitchen counter!